CLICK FOR SOUND

 Gispa Walstab (they/them)

-Gispa has performed extensively across stage and screen, most recently in Akaraka (The Substation), and is currently studying ethical hacking and cybersecurity.
+Gispa has performed extensively across stage and screen, including in Akaraka (The Substation), and Julius Caesar (Forty Five Downstairs) and is currently studying ethical hacking and cybersecurity.
 A “once professional” competitive Halo player and current Dungeon Master, they are excited to blend their understanding of game mechanics and rules with their creative experience and can’t wait to see how you play with the toys the Dance of Ribbons team have made to tell your stories.